Back to Policies List

 Graduate non-degree students can continue to enroll as graduate students as long as they maintain a cumulative graduate grade point average of 2.5 or better.

 Graduate assistants, in order to continue with an assistantship, must remain in good academic standing, make satisfactory progress toward a degree, and complete at least 9 units of credit in their program each semester.
-If the student fails to make adequate progress toward a degree, or receives a grade below a "B," employment may be discontinued at the discretion of the unit.
+If the student fails to make adequate progress toward a degree or receives a grade below a "B," employment may be discontinued at the discretion of the unit.

 Petition eligible: Yes